A HISTORY OF BRADFORD CITY AFC IN OBJECTS

 Seventy years ago the lack of finance was the root cause of the club’s problems.
 The fact that Valley Parade is built on a steep hillside has always posed a particular challenge and a costly one at that.
 The expense of Valley Parade has thus always been an additional burden for the club.

 During the 1948 close season – in the aftermath of the Burnden Park disaster that had occurred in March, 1946 – the Midland Road stand was inspected by Bradford Corporation (as the licensing authority) and declared unsafe with its capacity restricted to two thousand.
 Additionally the club faced costs of £7,000 to make the stand safe.
-The construction of the stand in 1908 had pioneered the use of ferro-concrete and I would suspect that the core structure itself was sound.
-Where structural doubts existed they would have been in relation to the roofing or cladding of the stand which often suffered storm damage due to its exposure.
+The construction of the stand in 1908 had pioneered the use of ferro-concrete and probably paid a price for experimentation in so far as the structure was found wanting forty years later.
+Additionally the stand was prone to storm damage due to its exposure and maintenance work had been minimal after World War One.
 However, given the circumstances of what happened at Bolton where 33 supporters were killed in a stampede on a banked terrace, it would not have been difficult to envisage potential safety risks on the Midland Road side where there were steep exit stairways.
 In 1946 the chairman, Robert Sharp had been quoted to the effect that the club was considering installation of a loudspeaker system to assist public safety.
 Needless to say, Bradford Corporation considered this to be inadequate in isolation.

 In October, 1948 Councillor Rose assumed the role of chairman at Bradford City and David Steele was appointed as manager.
 To signal the fresh start there was a change of programme cover design at the end of that month and in January, 1949 the yoke shirt famously worn in the 1911 FA Cup Final was reintroduced.
 It was reported in the programme for the game with New Brighton on 11th December, 1948 that ‘at the (recent) directors’ meeting we met a few businessmen who are interested in the club and are prepared to get together to form a working committee for the City Supporters’ and Shareholders’ Association’.
 Thus came the revival of the Bradford City Shareholders’ and Supporters’ Association and in the following two decades it was the efforts of the BCSSA that kept the club afloat.